The 12 Golden Rules for Stress-Free Air Travel

 Bring on the z's

 Dr. Butler swears by soft eye shades and noise-cancellation headphones.
-You might also drape the new Anti-Stress Comfort Wrap by Earth Therapeutics around your neck to soothe sore neck and shoulder muscles, and get lulled by its gentle blend of natural lavender and chamomile.
-Hasten the snooze-fest with End Fatigue’s Revitalizing Sleep Formula, a blend of six herbs, including valerian and passionflower, which melt muscles and work directly on the brain’s sleep centers.
-Dr. Teitelbaum recommends taking 2 to 4 capsules an hour before boarding.
-For longer flights (6 or more hours), melatonin acts as a “darkness signaler” to cue the brain for sleep (pop .5 mg 20 to 30 minutes before you want to drift off).
+You might also drape the Anti-Stress Comfort Wrap by Earth Therapeutics around your neck to soothe sore neck and shoulder muscles, and get lulled by its gentle blend of natural lavender and chamomile.
+Hasten the snooze-fest with End Fatigue’s Restful Sleep Blend, a blend of melatonin and glycine.
+For longer flights (six or more hours), melatonin acts as a “darkness signaler” to cue the brain for sleep (pop .5 mg 20 to 30 minutes before you want to drift off).